KEY LARGO TO KEY WEST, FL

 While driving through the keys you will see lots of iguanas!
 They are everywhere: standing on the side of the road, running through parking lots and in trees.
 Keep an eye out for them!

-The first adventure we went on was at John Pennekamp Coral Reef State Park in Key Largo.
+We love snorkeling and diving at John Pennekamp Coral Reef State Park in Key Largo.
 We signed up for a snorkeling trip through Keys Diver and got to swim down to Christ of the Abyss!
 The fish came right up to us, the water was clear and the reefs were absolutely gorgeous!

 MM 102.5